 We pen Hangul from left to right and read from top to bottom, an entirely new concept for English speakers.

-So, getting up to speed with reading and writing Hangul is a matter of familiarizing oneself through daily practice.
+So, getting up to speed with reading and writing Hangul is familiarizing oneself through daily practice.

 2. The Korean word order is different